nnegi88/spring-boot-error-monitor-starter/README.md

 ## Requirements

 - Java 11 or higher
-- Spring Boot 2.5 or higher
+- Spring Boot 2.3 or higher (minimum required for reactor-core 3.3.4+)
+  - **Recommended**: Spring Boot 2.5+ for best compatibility
+  - **Note**: Spring Boot 2.1.x and below are NOT supported due to missing Retry class
 - Spring WebFlux (for async HTTP clients)
+- Reactor Core 3.3.4 or higher (included with Spring Boot 2.3+)

 ## Installation